Skip to content

 A clean creator handoff usually includes income summarized by type, brand deal records, a gifted product list, expense totals with backup, GST/HST notes, and a list of items flagged for review.

-The full breakdown is in what to send your accountant as a creator.
+The full breakdown is in what to send your accountant as a creator or influencer.

 How Cadence helps

-Cadence sits underneath your creator work and keeps the business side cleaner.
-It is built for the way creator income actually arrives — payouts from a few platforms, brand deals at different stages, gifted products without invoices, and a folder full of receipts.
+Cadence sits underneath your creator work and keeps the business side cleaner: payouts from a few platforms, brand deals at different stages, gifted products without invoices, and the receipts that go with them.

 • Track every payout, brand payment, gifted product and expense in one place